 f) Right to object

-You have the right to object, on grounds relating to your particular situation, at any time to processing of your personal data.
+You have the right to object, on grounds relating to your particular situation, at any time to processing of your personal data on the basis of our legitimate interest or for the purposes of direct marketing.
 We will no longer process the personal data unless we demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
+If you object to processing for direct marketing purposes, your personal data will no longer be processed for such purposes.

 g) Right to withdraw your consent